 At Couples Therapy Inc., we understand the importance of relationship questions.
 Every relationship contains two stories, eagerly waiting to be told.

-In this blog post, I’ll discuss assessment tools such as the Gottman Relationship Checklist, as well as our own Big Big Book.
+In this blog post, I’ll discuss assessment tools such as the Gottman Relationship Checkup, as well as our own Big Big Book.

 Couples typically enter therapy with preconceived ideas… ideas that seem like good common sense.